 You may revoke your proxy at any time before it is voted at the Meeting.
 In order to do this, you must:

-- Enter a new vote by updating your vote on the Internet prior to the voting deadline; - Provide written notice of the revocation to SCI Engineered Materials, Inc. Secretary; or - Attend the Meeting and vote in person.
+- Enter a new vote by updating your vote on the Internet prior to the voting deadline; - Provide written notice of the revocation to the Company's Secretary; or - Attend the Meeting and vote in person.

 Quorum Requirements